 The following is a guest post.
-I reached out to Dr. Lumi St. Claire of mywhitecoatisonfire.com after reading one of her posts on KevinMD.
+I reached out to Dr. Lumi St. Claire after reading one of her posts on KevinMD.
 Her story resonated with me because I don’t think I’m supposed to be “just” a physician either.
-I enjoy every minute I spend on the site, responding to questions and creating podcasts.
-All with the ultimate goal of helping the next generation of physician navigate the premed obstacle course, the medical school chaos and residency.
+I enjoy every minute I spend on this site, responding to questions and creating podcasts.
+All with the ultimate goal of helping the next generation of physician navigate the premed obstacle course, the medical school chaos, and residency.

 One of the common topics in the news is physician burnout.
-Stories are posted, research is published and statistics are thrown around that show how miserable physicians are, and how they would stop if they could, or wouldn’t even do it again if they had the choice.
-I have my own reservations about the stats, but I’ll reserve those for late.
+Stories are posted, research is published, and statistics are thrown around that show how miserable physicians are.
+It’s said that many would stop if they could, or they wouldn’t do it again if they had the choice.
+I have my own reservations about the stats, but I’ll reserve those for later.

 I specifically wanted Dr. St. Claire to discuss her path to burnout and walking away from the profession she spent so many years preparing for.
-Now that she’s back working in a clinical environment, she happier than ever.
+Now that she’s back working in a clinical environment, she is happier than ever.
 She discusses what can be done to avoid burnout in medicine, whether that is premed burnout, medical school burnout, or physician burnout.

 Avoiding the Burn

 As someone who spent 11 years in clinical medicine and ultimately experienced significant burnout, I did a lot of reading about compassion fatigue and physician burnout in hopes of gaining insight into how this happened to me.
 I found a lot of statistics about medical burnout itself, and I realized that I was (unfortunately) in very good company, as almost half of US physicians self-report as having at least one symptom of serious burnout.Almost half of US physicians self-report as having at least one symptom of serious burnout.Click To Tweet